-The team at Denver Fibroids are experts at performing Uterine Fibroid Embolization with over 20 years experience and specializing in the treatment of uterine fibroids.
-Read more to learn about whether your symptoms may be caused by fibroid tumors, and who is more at risk for developing fibroids.
-Schedule a consultation at our office near Denver to talk with our Colorado fibroid specialists about treating your symptoms like heavy bleeding, pelvic pain, and urinary incontinence.
+The team at Denver Fibroids offer their expertise in performing the UFE procedure for patients throughout Denver and all surrounding areas.
+With over 20 years of combined experience and specialization in the treatment of uterine fibroids, our physicians can provide insights about whether your own painful symptoms may be caused by fibroids, and what risk factors exist for this common condition.
+Schedule a consultation at our office near Denver, Colorado to speak with an interventional radiologist about treating chronic issues often caused by fibroids, such as heavy bleeding, pelvic pain, and urinary incontinence.

 Call Denver Fibroids today at (303) 805-7477